AzulRadio/Embedded-IDE-Lobotomy/Embedded_IDE_Lobotomy_EN.md

 >*socket port, which means you can debug a MCU through network remotely.

 The GDB server we use here as an example is **OpenOCD**.
-Since there are so many different debug probes, we need to find the **debug probe configuration file** for our debug probe.
+Since there are so many different debug probes, we need to find the **debug probe configuration file** for our debug probe to tell OpenOCD which one we are using.
 OpenOCD comes with many common debug probe config files including the one we are using for example: `st-link-v2.1`.

 To set up the GDB server: